Skip to main content

 Please fill out the form on this page.

-16 years of age.
+At least 16 years of age.

 Math is the foundation of the skilled trades and it is required that the student be proficient in converting metric units to English units, fractions to decimals, and basic algebra, geometry and trigonometry (such as calculating angles).

-The minimum age is 16 according to the NYS DOL Labor Laws, following the restricted occupation guidelines.
+The minimum age is 16 according to the NYSDOL Labor Laws, following the restricted occupation guidelines.

-NYS DOL Labor Laws follow the restricted occupation guidelines.
+NYSDOL Labor Laws follow the restricted occupation guidelines.

 Yes.